gbitten/kernel-notes/ELFS-I/index.md

 ---
-title: Embedded from scratch (part I)
+title: Embedded Linux From Scratch (part I)
 comments: true
 ---

 <div class="alert">Warning!
 This is an working in progress article and its content may be incomplete and inconsistent.</div>

-**Embedded from scratch** will be a series of 3 articles showing how to cross-build an embedded system.
+**Embedded Linux From Scratch** will be a series of 3 articles showing how to cross-build an embedded system.
 The host is a x86 machine and the target is an ARM machine.

 ## Build Toolchain